cristina-ramos/class_NLP/README.md

 # class_NLP
-Collection of my coursework from NLP course
+Collection of my coursework from NLP course.

 The Assignments folder includes the assignments completed throughout the course